SCHOLARSHIPS ARE AN EXCELLENT WAY TO FINANCE YOUR EDUCATION

 Lewis P. Gallagher Foundation Scholarship (The Lewis P. Gallagher Foundation): For BHS

-seniors who intent to pursue post-secondary study in a technical program or school, especially a
+seniors who intend to pursue post-secondary study in a technical program or school, especially a

 program that will benefit Maine’s business and industry.
 Due May 3.

 Maine Innkeepers Scholarship (Maine Innkeepers Education Foundation): for students pursuing a career in lodging or foodservice—or for the children of any parents working in those fields.
 Award amount not published.
-The scholarship is forthcoming, but the application and deadline have not been determined as of this date.
-Interested students should check in with Mr. Stivers periodically.
 Typically by mid May.